What You Need to Know About Hardening Off Plants

 When Should I Start Hardening Off Plants?

-However, cold-hardy plants, such as sweet peas, snapdragons and iceland poppies, can be planted outdoors two to four weeks before the last frost date.
+However, cold-hardy plants, such as sweet peas, snapdragons, larkspur, and Iceland poppies, can be planted outdoors two to four weeks before the last frost date.
+(As an aside, if you want to skip the hardening-off process, you can always winter sow cold hardy annuals too.
+To learn more about that process, click here.)

 So be sure to check your seed packets to determine when that plant can tolerate certain conditions.

-Because I am growing SO many flowers in my basement greenhouse, I need to start the hardening-off process just to get the extra real estate for other seedlings I started.
+When you grow a lot of cut flower species from seed, you’ll need to start the hardening-off process just to get the extra real estate for other seedlings you started indoors.
+But I digress.

 How Long Should I Harden Off Seedlings for?